Ouranosinc/Magpie/docs/authentication.rst

 ---------------------------

-For any of the :term:`Authentication` requests, omitting the ``provider_name`` identifier (or explicitly using value ``ziggurat``) will default to employ :term:`Internal Provider` method.
+For any of the :term:`Authentication` requests, omitting the ``provider_name`` identifier (or explicitly using value of :envvar:`MAGPIE_DEFAULT_PROVIDER`) will default to employ :term:`Internal Provider` method.
 This means that :term:`User` identity resolution will be attempted against locally registered users in `Magpie` database.

 To instead use one of the :term:`External Providers`, the corresponding provider identifier must be provided within